-Along with providing online therapy to individuals around the world, I also post an Interview Series on this website where I share the stories of global citizens who have moved abroad, are traveling the globe or are transitioning to life back at home.
+Along with working as coach for global nomads living around the world, I also post an Interview Series on this website where I share the stories of global nomads who have moved abroad, are traveling the globe, or are transitioning to life back at home.
 Today’s interview with Helena Lorimer, who’s sharing what life is like living outside of your home country, is sure to provide you with some inspiration to live abroad.

 Helena is a South African freelance copywriter, social media manager, and virtual assistant, living in Oporto, Portugal.
 Like many other fresh graduates, Helena decided to teach English in South Korea after finishing her degree – which inevitably sparked her incurable sense of wanderlust.
 Four years (and many Asian countries) later, she packed up her life and decided to conquer the U.K and Europe.
 From a horrible au-pairing experience that only lasted five days, teaching high school English in London, to landing her dream job as a (freelance) writer, Helena now lives life at her own pace, whilst travelling the world.